surahul/ParallaxBackground-libgdx/README.md

 Known Issues
 -----
-* WorldCamera zooming is not considered correctly .
-If one zooms out the world camera , the parallax background layers don't make up the whole screen (try zooming out using Right Ctrl key in [GameListener][5] test).
-Will be fixed soon.
 * Your world camera cannot enter any quadrant other than first . i.e. it fails for negative x and y.
-Will also get fixed soon.
+Will get fixed soon.

 Contribute
 -----